-Knowledge is power, as the famous saying goes, and few places is that more evident than in the world of investing.
-Since 1982, Bloomberg Terminal has been a beacon of light guiding investors by providing news, data, in-depth research, and a unique suite of trading tools to traders’ desktops.
+Knowledge is power, as the famous saying goes, and few places are more evident than in the world of investing.
+Since 1982, Bloomberg Terminal has been a beacon of light guiding investors by providing news, data, in-depth research and a unique suite of trading tools to traders’ desktops.
+Let's take a look at Bloomberg Terminal alternatives.

-Bloomberg Terminal remains relevant now, decades after its launch — but technology moves at the speed of business and there’s some ready, and often cheaper, competition.
+Bloomberg Terminal remains relevant now, decades after its launch — but technology moves at the speed of business, and there’s some ready, and often cheaper, competition.
+Take a look at our review of the best alternatives to Bloomberg's Terminal.

 - Best Real-Time Newsfeed: Benzinga Pro